 Two romantic comedies filmed in the state were Hope Springs, with Meryl Streep and Tommy Lee Jones as a middle-aged couple looking to rejuvenate their relationship, and the indie favorite Hello I Must Be Going.
 Meanwhile, two baseball players fend off post-apocalyptic Connecticut zombies in the micro-budget The Battery.

-State-made film takes an unlucky turn.
+State-made film takes an unlucky turn in '13.
 Even with an ensemble including Robert De Niro, Katherine Heigl and Robin Williams, The Big Wedding wasn’t a very big deal.
 Comedian Craig Robinson and Kerry Washington’s Peeples was a dud, and the crime drama Pawn (shot partly in West Hartford) didn’t deliver many thrills when it when straight to DVD.

 Boychoir (also known as Hear My Song) stars Dustin Hoffman as the head of a boys’ choir who tries to inspire a young orphan; it was filmed largely at Fairfield University and Yale.